 Golahny returned to the Hebrew Bible for her paintings in the Genesis series, composed over two decades (Checklist 26-32).
 During a trip to the Sinai Desert in 1975, Golahny was fascinated by the deeply black sky, and became interested in the cosmos, and by extension in the scientific and religious accounts of the creation of the world.
 In order to render accurately phenomena and life of the sky, water, and land, Golahny read widely in astronomy, and repeatedly visited the Harvard College Observatory, the Harvard Peabody Museum, the Boston Museum of Science, and the American Museum of Natural History.
 She may have been inspired by Michelangelo's Sistine Ceiling, which she visited before and after its restoration.
 Unlike Michelangelo, who paints a bearded, muscular God, Golahny emphasizes what is created, not the creator-though the eyes hidden throughout her work, and plentiful in Genesis: Day Seven (Checklist 32), may be divine.
 In this she observes the Jewish injunction against representing God.
-She painted each of the seven days at least twice, and saw the paintings as forming three sequences: the selection here is representative.
+She painted each of the seven days at least twice, and saw the paintings as forming three sequences; the selection here is representative.
 Fascinated with the fifth day, when God creates creatures of the sea and air, she used the coelacanth-an ancient species of fish still around today-as emblematic of ocean life.
 It features in her paintings of the fifth day (e.g. Checklist 30) and the related engraving (Checklist 33).
-The Genesis and Landscape of Man series, and other works by Golahny, moved Boston musicians Paul and Rosalie DiCrescenzo to write a four-movement score called The Watchers and the Watched.
+The Genesis and Landscape of Man series, and other works by Golahny, stirred Boston musicians Paul and Rosalie DiCrescenzo to write a four-movement score called The Watchers and the Watched.
 A recording of the score, together with a slide show of Golahny's work, was shown throughout the Boston area in the 1990s, and at Golahny's December 2006 memorial at the Newton Free Library.

-Golahny's concern and empathy for humanity unites her oeuvre.
-Often eyes, heads, and faces are hidden in works from which, at first glance, people seem absent.
-Golahny's humans are thus "abstract" not only in the literal sense they are often a blend of realism and abstraction, but in the metaphorical sense that they permeate the non-human spheres Golahny depicts, such as the deep sea or outer space.
+Golahny's concern for humanity unites her oeuvre.
+Often eyes, heads, and faces are hidden in works from which, at first glance, people seem absent, and in works set in non-human spheres such as the deep sea or outer space.
 Even as the Genesis series celebrates God's presence throughout the universe, Golahny's body of work explores humanity's role throughout the same.